wustat/rjaf/manuscript/JOSS/paper.md

 # Workflow

 \autoref{fig:pkg} outlines the workflow for using the `rjaf` package to perform personalized treatment assignment and honest outcome estimation.
-The process begins with partitioning the input data--consisting of outcomes, treatment arms, covariates, individual identifiers, and optional probabilities of treatment assignment--into two parts, one for model training and estimation, and the other is the held-out set on which personalized assignment rules are obtained.
+The process begins with partitioning the input data--consisting of outcomes, treatment arms, covariates, individual identifiers, and optional probabilities of treatment assignment--into two parts, one for model training and estimation, and the other is the heldout set on which personalized assignment rules are obtained.
 The `rjaf` function first checks whether outcome residualization for reducing baseline variation should be performed via the `residualize` function, using the `resid` argument.
-If `resid` is set to `TRUE` (the default), a new column of residualized outcomes is added to the input data and used for tree growing on the training subset.
-Next, the `rjaf` function evaluates whether treatment clustering should be performed on the training and estimation set during tree growing using the `clus.tree.growing` argument.
+If `resid` is set to `TRUE` (the default), a new column of residualized outcomes is added to the input data and used for tree growing on the training set.
+Next, the `rjaf` function evaluates whether treatment clustering should be performed on the training-estimation set during tree growing using the `clus.tree.growing` argument.
 If `clus.tree.growing` is `TRUE`, the `rjaf_cpp` function is employed to estimate cross-validated counterfactual outcomes for the $K+1$ treatment arms, after which k-means clustering is used to learn $M+1$ treatment arm clusters.
 The optimal number of treatment clusters is determined using the elbow method.
-After clustering, the `rjaf_cpp` function is re-applied to the pre-processed data - with assignment forest fit on $M+1$ treatment clusters, and counterfactual outcomes estimated for the original $K+1$ arms.
+After clustering, the `rjaf_cpp` function is reapplied to the preprocessed data, with assignment forest fitted on $M+1$ treatment clusters and counterfactual outcomes estimated for the original $K+1$ arms.
 If `clus.tree.growing` is `FALSE`, the `rjaf_cpp` function is employed to estimate counterfactual outcomes for the $K+1$ arms.
-Lastly, `rjaf_cpp` function is used to obtain optimal treatment arms and predicted counterfactual outcomes under all treatment arms for individuals in the `held out` set.
+Lastly, `rjaf_cpp` function is used to obtain optimal treatment arms and predicted counterfactual outcomes under all treatment arms for individuals in the heldout set.

 ![A sketch of the `rjaf` package. \label{fig:pkg}](pkg_sketch.pdf){height=95%}